jeslage/storybook-addon-theme-playground/README.md

 `boolean` | default: `true`

-Set to `false` no component will be rendered.
+Set to `false` no code component will be rendered.

 ## Multiple Themes